dvalle22/Mel-Danilo-Cody/docs/setup.md

 After you finish installing and setting up, open your MySQL Workbench.

-If you can see something similar to this image, congratulation!
-You can now proceed to the next step.
+If you see something similar to this image, congratulations!
+You can now proceed to the first step, [Schema and Table Setup](https://dvalle22.github.io/Mel-Danilo-Cody/docs/schema).

 ![MySQL Workbench homepage](https://github.com/dvalle22/Mel-Danilo-Cody/blob/gh-pages/assets/images/homepage.png?raw=true)